Most of the work needed on the hut is done by members. The main exception being gas work which requires a qualified person.

 - Clearing the junk out of the tool shed

 - Organising the tool shed so it looks like a Formula One garage with tools hung up and silhouettes painted on the wall to encourage people to replace the tools.

 - Fix the toilet window with glass rather than wood

 - Clear all the metal junk and Kingspan from next to the tool shed and generator room

 - Paint the drying room rack bright red

 - Varnish the ceiling in the toilet block

-However it is best to contact Jodi the Hut Sectary by email to check what should be done.
+However there are always small tasks to be done as well so it’s best to contact Jodi the Hut Sectary by email to check what you can do to help.